Jackson County Courthouse (Bellevue, Iowa): Architecture

 The Old Jackson County Courthouse is a two-story, brick, vernacular Greek Revival structure.
 It takes the form of a traditional Greek temple without a portico.
 Unadorned, 2-story wings flank the main façade to the north and south.
 The building is capped with a hip roof with one gable.
 On the roof above the arched main entrance once stood a large cupola featuring a cloister vault shaped roof and large bell.
 The cupola was removed sometime during the mid 20th century due to deterioration and leaks in the roof.
 Other decorative elements of the building include a classical pediment with a returned cornice and half-moon window as well as simple brick projecting pilasters on all three sides of the main façade.
 Native limestone gathered from local quarries make up the exposed rough cut foundation, window sills, lintels, and front steps.
 Although the interior was altered drastically numerous times throughout the past 175 years to accommodate changing education practices and modern amenities, it still retains tin ceilings (mostly covered by dropped ceilings), much of its original woodwork (although heavily painted and damaged), and its grand stairway with large wooden newel posts.
 Other antique features include original schoolhouse style glass light fixtures from the early 1900s, cast iron radiators, and some original window panes.

 Future

 Discussion began in 2017 to determine the future of the building.
-The community rejected a $16 million bond referendum that would have funded construction of a new elementary school in a field west of town on September 11, 2018, with 44% of voters approving the measure (short of the 60% supermajority required for approval).
-The district reduced the proposed building's square footage from 69,000 sq. ft. to 56,000 sq. ft. and voted on a $14.5 million referendum on April 2, 2019.
-The referendum was again rejected by the community with only 46% voter approval.
+Following two failed bond referendums, taking place in 2018 and 2019 respectively, a third referendum was passed with 66% approval of school district voters.
+This $13.1 million bond measure will fund the construction of a 36,000 sq. ft.
+2-story building at the current secondary school campus to house grades 3-5 and is to be completed in the summer of 2025.
+With reduced student attendance at the current elementary facility, the original 1845 structure will be largely vacated.
+Long term district plans envision a future addition to the new elementary building to ultimately house all PK-5 students.
+The current facility will likely be utilized into the 2030s before this plan is fully realized.